RetroDECK/ES-DE/USERGUIDE-DEV.md

 On desktop operating systems it's possible to create a symlink instead, and in this case only the symlink needs to have the .ps3 extension.
 But if you want to locate your games outside the `~/ROMs/ps3` directory anyway, then it's probably easier to just use shortcuts.

 When using this setup method you need to use the alternative emulator _aPS3e Directory (Standalone)_ or _RPCS3 Directory (Standalone)_ or game launching will not work.
+The ARMSX3 emulator on Android will auto-detect whether the game is in a directory, so just selecting _ARMSX3 (Standalone)_ should work.

 **ISO files**

-On Android you can run ISO files directly using aPS3e, you simply add the files to the _ps3_ directory and use the _aPS3e ISO (Standalone)_ alternative emulator entry to run the file.
+On Android you can run ISO files directly using aPS3e and ARMSX3, you simply add the files to the _ps3_ directory and use the _aPS3e ISO (Standalone)_ alternative emulator entry to run the file.
+The ARMSX3 emulator will auto-detect whether the game is an ISO file, so just selecting _ARMSX3 (Standalone)_ should work.

 Likewise on desktop operating systems you can run ISO files using RPCS3 by selecting the _RPCS3 ISO (Standalone)_ alternative emulator entry.